 We buy this brown contractor’s paper at Lowes for about $10 a roll.
 It’s super economical!
 We use this for big projects such as body tracing or when we want to cover the table with paper and have a family draw fest.

-You can also buy large rolls of white butcher paper, but be prepared to spend more.
+You can also buy large rolls of white butcher paper.
 We finally bought some and really love it—our roll is lasting for a long time, which is a bonus.

 Paper for children who like to work tiny

 Whether your kids like to work small, draw small, paint small, or whether you just want to change things up for them and offer a variety of paper sizes for art, then have small paper available.
 This can simply mean you cut regular-sized paper down into smaller pieces—totally acceptable!—or you buy a pack of blank index cards as I often do.
 It can mean using Post-It notes for art, finding a mini sketchbook, or getting an inexpensive multi-colored notepad.

 Paper for the writing table, the kids’ room, and the travel bag

 Besides the basket of white sulfite paper mentioned above, which travels all over our house, I also keep inexpensive spiral bound sketchbooks at the kids art table, in their bedroom, and in the car.
 I pay about $2-3 per sketchbook (at Target or the drugstore) and then don’t worry when the children use it for all sorts of drawing, writing, cutting, and taping projects.